chanyagracet/temporal-cultural-norms/README.md

 # temporal-cultural-norms
 This is the code used to scrape subtitle data from Hollywood and Bollywood movies and parse through subtitle contexts for explicit and random (matching vs. non-matching) mentions of **shame** and **pride**-related keywords.
 We also included a `.ipynb` file that persforms Agglomerative using SBERT on the processed data to form clusters and social norms.
-Read more about our study here: TODO: INSERT LINK TO PDF

 ### Setting up
 Make sure to install all necessary python libaries and packages.